FriendsOfSymfony/FOSRestBundle/UPGRADING.md

    View::createRouteRedirect instead.
 Note: the default status code for a route redirect has changed from HTTP_CREATED (201) to HTTP_FOUND (302).
  * constructor signature of DisableCSRFExtension was changed
+ * constructor signatures of most of the classes which used the container were changed
  * removed ``callback_filter`` configuration option for the jsonp_handler
  * ``exception_wrapper_handler`` is now the name of a service and not the name of a class
  * removed all ``.class`` parameters, instead overwriting services via explicit Bundle configuration is preferred